longhorn/website/content/docs/1.4.5/deploy/install/install-with-helm.md

     ```

 3. Install Longhorn in the `longhorn-system` namespace.

-    To install Longhorn with Helm 2, use the command:

-    ```shell
-    helm install longhorn/longhorn --name longhorn --namespace longhorn-system --version {{< current-version >}}
-    ```

-    To install Longhorn with Helm 3, use the commands:

     ```shell
     helm install longhorn longhorn/longhorn --namespace longhorn-system --create-namespace --version {{< current-version >}}